chensi01/DL-based-RecSys/README.md

 # DL-based-RecSys
-This repository provides a list of papers to build a recommender system with deep learning techniques.
+This repository includes a list of papers to build a recommender system with deep learning techniques,as well as my notes and ideas.